reveware/drill-down/README.md

 - `yarn run start:dev` at the root of the `/backend` folder
 - `yarn run start`  at the root of the `/frontend` folder

+If you have errors connecting to the database when you start the backend project, you might need to add entries in your `/etc/hosts` file for the replicas hostnames (mongo-01, mongo-02), pointing to your local address (127.0.0.1)

 ## Contributing